 We don’t know.
-But what we do know is if you replace the bolts holding the awning to the metal bar with longer bolts, you can use these to mount the awning to your van.
+But what we do know is if you replace the bolts holding the awning to the mounting bracket with longer bolts, you can use these to mount the awning directly to your van.
 This will hold both the metal bar and the awning itself to the van.

 Step 4: Attach the awning

 Replace the awning on the metal mounting bar.
 Insert the three-inch bolts into the awning at the front and rear.

 Add a stack of washers necessary to compensate for the curvature of the van roof on one of the 3-inch bolts.
 Eight washers were enough to give our awning clearance of the bulge in the middle section of our curved van roof.
 You can adjust these later if you need more or less.

 Hold the awning in position, sliding the bolt through the newly drilled hole.

 Check that your awning sits free of any curves in the roof.
 If you can reduce the number of washers and bring the awning closer without touching then do so (if you need more, add more).

 Remove the awning and bolts.
 Add silicon to the bolt to ensure a watertight seal.
 The last thing you need is a leaky roof!
 Reposition the awning and silicone bolts.